entropia64x/neoquestII/README.md

 From 1 unit below Lusina to somewhere near Faerie Thief battle #1.
 7117777744444471174447711115511111744825362633622288888666362244444448226333333333353

 From 1 unit northwest of the blue pillar to 1 unit below Lusina.
+Talk to her.
 4484444444444711551535775555511174471748453362222288222222333336226333336663362226

 From 1 unit below Lusina to Faerie Thief battle #2.